Discover MUA

 —Adnan Qureshi, MD

-Since its founding in 1998, Medical University of the Americas has enjoyed a steady track record of success, with more than 1,600 graduates, excellent performance on licensing exams and a history of winning top residency positions.
+Since its founding in 1998, the Medical University of the Americas has enjoyed a steady track record of success, with more than 1,600 graduates, excellent performance on licensing exams, and a history of winning top residency positions.